Religious Education Curriculum

 As a Church of England school, here at St John’s, Religious Education and Christian values are at the heart of our ethos and learning.
 Our school church is St John the Baptist, Colwick and our wonderful supportive vicar is called Reverend Amanda.
 Reverend Amanda and our governors have a lot of involvement with us and provide a lot of support to us, our school and our teachers.
 Our collective worship takes place at school and through regular church services, particularly at key religious festivals.

 We pray at least 4 times a day as part of our collective worship and daily routines.
 We have our regular prayers and are encouraged to think of our own.
 We have a reflection shed where we can go to think quietly, talk to God and spend time reflecting upon deeper questions of life.
 Our RE themed days are great fun and are usually extremely arty and messy!
 The whole school comes together to learn about or focus on a particular aspect of Christianity or other religions.

 Each half term a different Biblical theme underpins our Collective Worship.
 This year, those themes are:

-The work that our children do in class is based upon a scheme provided to us by a regional RE advisor which follows the agreed syllabus for the Nottinghamshire LEA.
-In light of the New Curriculum, this is under review and the updated version will come into effect in September.
+The work that our children do in class is based upon the agreed syllabus for the Nottinghamshire LEA.
+In light of the Agreed Syllabus due out in November 2020, this is under review and the updated version will come into effect in January 2021.
+Much of the work is also supported by the scheme "Understanding Christianity", which is recommended by the diocese and is used across the country to much acclaim.
 We ensure that the topics studied build upon prior learning.
 We offer opportunities for children of all abilities to develop their skills and knowledge in each unit, and we ensure that the planned progression built into the scheme of work offers the children an increasing challenge as they move through school.

 Through the teaching of Religious Education we aim to: